 I was looking through a copy of one of those photo-filled, generic cookbooks that’s put out by magazines like Family Circle, and a recipe for Patatas Bravas caught my eye because it sounded good and I had all the ingredients at hand.
 All I had to do was swap the fried potatoes with baked ones–eliminating a lot of olive oil and fat grams–and tweak the sauce a little, and I had a delicious but healthy tapas or side dish.

-Place the potatoes into a large, shallow baking dish that has been sprayed with olive oil.
-Spritz the tops of the potatoes lightly with olive oil and place in the oven.
+- Place the potatoes on a baking sheet that has been lined with parchment paper or a silicone baking mat.
 Bake for 15 minutes and then stir with a spatula, making sure they aren’t sticking to the pan.
-Bake for about 30 more minutes, stirring again halfway through.
+Bake for about 20-30 more minutes, stirring again halfway through.
 The potatoes should become crispy but not hard and overdone.